0x71pp17/Lab_Journal/PortSwigger/0cl-request-smuggling.md

 This is the request you’ll send to Turbo Intruder as the seed.

 1. In **Proxy → HTTP history**, right-click the `GET /` request → **Send to Repeater**.
-2. In Repeater, tidy the request to something simple:
+2. In Repeater, modify the request to something simple like:

    ```http
    GET / HTTP/1.1